13 12 21

 A daily limit on electronic funds transfers to other Australian financial institutions (including BPAY payments) is automatically applied to each account.

 You can lower this limit to a level that meets your daily transactional needs.
 This minimises the potential loss that could occur if your online banking is compromised.
-To vary your daily transaction limit(s) please complete the Online banking services form.
+To vary your daily transaction limit(s) please contact us here.

 We have an inactivity time-out period after which your online banking session will be terminated.
 This protects your account against any unauthorised activity in the event that your session is abnormally terminated or left unattended.